-The Rural Sociologist (TRS)
+RSS eBulletin (The Rural Sociologist -TRS)

 The Rural Sociologist was a quarterly publication that contained announcements, articles, commentary and letters relevant to concerns of the Society.
 TRS included announcements for awards, meetings, job opportunities, activities of members, recent books by rural sociologists and activities of the Society.
 TRS was discontinued after December 2012.
-It was replaced by the RSS eBulletin, the electronic newsletter to members.
+It was replaced by the RSS eBulletin, a monthly electronic newsletter to members.